Xorlev/gatekeeper/README.md

 You should see a message in the log.

 ## Maven
-You'll generally want to compile this yourself, but it's available on Clojars if you want:
+You'll generally want to compile this yourself, but core is available on Clojars for extension building:

-Core:

     <dependency>
         <groupId>com.xorlev.gatekeeper</groupId>